-Face to Face and Online Distance learning both have their own pros and cons.
+Face to Face and Internet Distance learning both have their own pros and cons.

 To properly decide which option is the best one for you, you first have to know what each option actually entails.